How to Set Up a Trust Fund for a Child

 Step 6: Address Tax Considerations

-What are the legal implications of your fund?
 Consult with a tax professional to optimize the trust's tax efficiency, minimize potential tax liabilities, and ensure compliance with state and federal tax laws.
 This step can lead to substantial savings and enhance the long-term financial benefit for the child.
+If you also have a last will and testament in place, your attorney can help coordinate it with the trust so that all documents work together and there are no gaps in your plan.

 Proper tax planning is essential for effectively managing and preserving trust assets.
 Once you've done the work necessary to address the tax considerations, you can move to maintaining and reviewing the trust.